tuxetuxe/jmeter-ec2/README.md

 Where 'someproject' is the name of the project directory (and jmx file) and '1' is the number of instances you wish to spread the test over.
 If you have provided a list of hosts using REMOTE_HOSTS then this value is ignored and all hosts in the list will be used.

+## Additional instructions (Cygwin)

+1. Rights: Make sure that the whole jmeter-ec2 tree on your system has the correct rights.
+If you don't want to have problems, directories and .sh should have u+rwx and everything else u+rw.
+The script does not edit rights after upload on the instances.

+2. Tools: jmeter-ec2.sh requires awk and bc installed.

+3. Paths: Use only Cygwin style paths in AWS EC2 tools setup and jmeter-ec2.properties.

+4. Sort command: You will probably need make sure sort is resolved in the script to the Cygwin version and not the Windows one.
+It may be done through an alias defined in your jmeter-ec2.properties for example: if [ -n "$(uname -a | grep CYGWIN)" ] then shopt -s expand_aliases alias sort=/usr/bin/sort echo "(CYGWIN) Aliased explicitely sort to /usr/bin/sort" fi

 ## Notes:
 ### Your PEM File